Search

 Church notices for the weeks of

 Farewell to Louise: After 3½ years as our Interim Minister, Louise’s time with us is coming to an end.
 There will be an opportunity to thank her and to bid her “Farewell” at a ‘Bring and Share’ Lunch in the church after the APCM on 28th April - this is Louise’s last Sunday with us.
-Everybody is welcome to join us to give Louise a really good send off.
+Everybody is welcome to join us to give Louise a terrific send off.

 There is a list for people to sign up to at the back of the church.